UCRajkumar/ecSeg/README.md

 2. **annotated/img_name/img_name_original_with_segmentation.tif**
     1. Visualization of nuclei segmentation outline overlayed with original image.
 3. **annotated/img_name/img_name_segmentation.tif**
-    1. NuSet Binary Segmentation visualization.
+    1. NuSeT Binary Segmentation visualization.
 4. **annotated/img_name/img_name_segmentation_corrected_min_cut.tif**
-    1. NuSet Binary Segmentation after Min Cut algorithm refinement, where each color represents a distinct nuclei.
+    1. NuSeT Binary Segmentation after Min Cut algorithm refinement, where each color represents a distinct nuclei.

 ### `make interseg`
-Predicts the probability of each nucleus having no amplification, HSR amplification, and ecDNA amplification for the oncogene (i.e. FISH probe) of interest.
+Predicts the probability of each nucleus having no amplification, HSR amplification, and ecDNA amplification for the oncogene (i.e. FISH probe) of interest. **Always run `make stat_fish` prior to running interseg**, as the pipeline will not proceed without the NuSeT segmentations located in the stat-FISH output.

 Recommended folder structure:
 ```